Ruochen1105/OnlineChattingRoom/README.md

 4. as a user, I can see others' posts instantly
 5. as a user, I can browse the chat history
 6. as a user, I can search among the chat history
+7. as a user, I can know who's in the room
+8. as a user, I can send images
+9. as a user, I can see images posted by others

 ## Research Topics